ddyjis/CMT212/Report.md

 Raw dataset from the source are in `data/Raw`  in Excel spreadsheet format.
 I manually converted them to CSV format.
 They were then pre-processed using Pandas.
 Complete code for preparation can be seen in `preprocessing.py` and comments in `index.html`.
 Code explanation:

-Since the data are from different sources, I need to find the common ISO codes between the datasets.
+Since the data are from different sources, I need to <u>find the common ISO codes between the datasets</u>.

 ```python
 %matplotlib notebook